Cochta/Cochta.github.io/src/content/work/nested/Bark.md

 img: /assets/bark.gif
 img_alt: Image of the collision scene
 description: |
-  I developed a 2D physics engine from scratch with triggers, collisions and space subdivision
+  I developed a 2D physics engine from scratch with triggers, collisions and space subdivision.
+Later I upgraded it to a 3D version.
 tags:
   - C++
   - Physics